Combining cosmic shear data with correlated photo-$z$ uncertainties: constraints from DESY1 and HSC-DR1

 A precise calibration of the redshift distribution $p(z)$ of the source sample is a key component of the cosmological analysis.
 To achieve it, weak lensing surveys rely on the use of external spectroscopic or high-quality photometric datasets.
 The redshift distribution can then be estimated via direct calibration or through a clustering redshifts approach.
 Direct calibration involves using directly the redshift distribution of the spectroscopic sample.
 Since the spectroscopic sample is often not representative of the sample used to measure the weak lensing signal, care must be taken to re-weight the former to correct for its different color-magnitude distribution.
 A variety of methods have been proposed to do so \cite{0801.3822, 1909.09632}.
 In the clustering redshifts method, the weak lensing sample is cross-correlated with the spectroscopic sample in narrow bins of redshift.
 The amplitude of the resulting cross-correlation is proportional to the redshift distribution of the photometric sample.
 Care must be taken then to account for the evolution of the photometric sample's bias within the redshift range of interest, and to quantify the potential contamination from magnification bias in the cross-correlation \cite{astro-ph/0606098,0805.1409,1003.0687,1303.0292,2012.08569}.
-Regardless of how the $p(z)$ is measured, since large spectroscopic samples of the required depth are often difficult to come by, it is likely that different weak lensing surveys will make use of the same (or at least partially overlapping) spectroscopic samples.
+Another promising method that can help calibrate weak lensing redshift distributions is that of shear-ratios~\cite{1708.01537,2105.13542}, especially when used in combination with 3x2pt measurements.
+In this case, one measures the spacial averaged ratio of the galaxy-galaxy lensing between the same galaxy sample and two galaxy lensing \zbins, which mainly depends on the redshift distributions of the three samples and the cosmological parameters.
+However, regardless of how the $p(z)$ is measured, since large spectroscopic samples of the required depth are often difficult to come by, it is likely that different weak lensing surveys will make use of the same (or at least partially overlapping) spectroscopic samples.
 Thus, the statistical uncertainties in the determination of redshift distributions, as well as any systematic trends in the shared spectroscopic sample, will be correlated between different cosmic shear analyses.